theshieldslab/theshieldslab.github.io/_pages/people.md

 ### Join the lab!

 We are really interested in aspiring microbiologists who want to join the team.
 A typical undergraduate committment would be 8-12 hours of lab work each week.
+For students interested in this, please drop by my office (Room X Lab Sciences East) or enquire by email.

 Types of undergraduate projects:
 1) Functional genomics screens